 The other coin is the interrogator/aloof dramas.
 The interrogator questions the other person either openly or covertly to look for holes in the other person’s thinking so they can point it out and prove them wrong.
 It isn’t inquisitive behavior, because they aren’t looking to learn, but a means to get energy by feeding off the other person.
 It is more subtle than intimidating, but it takes energy nonetheless.
 At the extreme, it leaves the person being interrogated feeling shamed or humiliated because the interrogator found their weakness and tore them to the core.
 The other side to that coin is the aloof drama.
 They are active avoiders but not as victims but as deflectors.
 They “play dumb” or place their attention elsewhere to avoid the situation altogether.
 They may say or do something to dodge the interrogator’s questions or freeze and claim ignorance.
 Instead of fighting, they flea.
 They also withhold information and refuse to allow the interrogator to get enough information out of them to find a flaw because they know what the interrogator is doing and refuse to be shamed.
 They are actively holding on to their energy to keep it from being stolen.
 A talented person who is aloof will go to great lengths never to be cornered and have to give up any information, they are excellent dodgers.

 I am an interrogator/aloof person and my husband is an intimidator/victim.
-I spend my childhood in an aloof drama in order to avoid my parent’s interrogating skills.
+I spent my childhood in an aloof drama in order to avoid my parent’s interrogating skills.
 My mom is one who uses both coins actively but seems to favor playing a victim.
 However, my dad is an expert interrogator and very aloof.
 I spent the first 20 years of my life feeling shamed pretty much all the time by what I didn’t know and got good at learning to stop people from ever getting the best of me through my ignorance.
 My husband favors the victim side and goes into the “poor me” mode whenever I get upset with him.
 He is not very good at intimidating and only seems to use it with our kids.
 However, because he has never honed his skills he just comes across as a supreme jerk instead of masterfully using it to get what he wants.
 Whenever I become an intimidator to get something I want (like compliance from stubborn teenagers) it feels horrible and abusive to me and I don’t want to be that person.
 However, tearing someone to their core and shaming them doesn’t feel as wrong to me, even though the effects can be just as harmful.
 As I go through my own healing process, I have more compassion and empathy and although I may use my interrogation skills it is less to shame and more to unravel information that is being withheld.
 As a life-long learner and interrogator, it is very important to me to have facts so it feels easy to justify asking too many questions in the name of communication.
 I’m not really sure where that line is.

 As I was reflecting on energy and how it plays back and forth between people I was struck at the patterns of my energy in my life.
 Because my family growing up consisted of people with very strong energies I naturally had to defend my own from being sucked away from me.
 My dad wasn’t that interested in dominating me and left me alone for the most part, but my mom was an energy hoarder.
 Whenever she felt low she would do just about anything to gain some for herself and she was very creative in engaging in various dramas to create an energetic situation she could feed off of.
 I had to get very creative in bringing the drama under control so it didn’t (psychologically) kill me.

 As a defense mechanism, I think I developed a pattern of matching my energy to the person I wanted to make happy so that I could feel safe.
 I’m going to have to explore more of that with other people and see how I do it, but I morph to fit in so as not to stand out and be a target.
 However, I see that I married my husband because he does not feed off energy.
 He never has felt the need to dominate me, and when we were younger I would interrogate him and he would just shut down.
 I would try to get energy through my skills and when I didn’t get it, I would become an interrogator to generate more energy and when he didn’t budge I would have to deal with my own need.
 He was a rock that anchored me and helped me face my own need for drama and learn to find other, more healthy ways to deal with my needs.
-I appreciate that, it still isn’t healthy because we never learned to work through conflict or deal with our frustrations, but it has helped me to become more self-sufficient in my energy flow.
+I appreciate that.
+It still isn’t healthy because we never learned to work through conflict or deal with our frustrations, but it has helped me to become more self-sufficient in my energy flow.